MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Access/Usage - The marker can see the code and reasonably grade the feature.

-4. User Profiles - The user can add the profile to the database and the user can also delete the profile from the database.
+5. User Profiles - After clicking Log in/Sign up button, the user can see the form to add the profile.
+The user can add the profile and see the profile on the page.
+The user can also delete the profile.

 Working - Yes